CodeJonesW/Wills_Blog/assets/blog-posts/home-automation day-2.md

 ---
-title: "The Raspberry Pi 5 Arrived"
+title: "Home Automation: The Raspberry Pi 5 Arrived"
 date: "July 21, 2024"
 excerpt: ""
 cover_image: "/images/posts/home-auto-day-2/raspberry-pi.webp"
 ---

+This is a continuation of me writing about my experience setting up a raspberry pi to do several home automation projects.
+My previous post can be found [here](/blog/home-automation-day-1).

 My Raspberry Pi arrived as expected on July 12th but I had to wait a few extra days to receive my micro hdmi cable and usb c power supply.
 A few things I learned about the raspberry pi 5 when ordering the needed parts